Contact form

 The Faroes or Sheep Islands make for one of the world’s most remote and exotic islands.

-It is with a reason that the Faroes were chosen the No. 1 islands destination in the world by the National Geographic.
-A cluster of 18 islands situated roughly midway between Iceland and Norway, are characterized by easy page of life, tranquil fishing villages, rocky cliffs, deep-green slopes, historic architecture, renowned bird-life and just about 49000 friendly inhabitants, proud of their heritage.
+A cluster of 18 islands situated roughly midway between Iceland and Norway, the Faroes are characterized by easy an pace of life, tranquil fishing villages, rocky cliffs, deep-green slopes, historic architecture, renowned bird-life and just about 49,000 friendly inhabitants, proud of their heritage.
 Regardless of where you are in the islands, you can feel the fresh sea breeze and see the ocean.

 Svalbard